daz-codes/surge/README.md

 The `$` is the Surge object, it's like a next-gen jQuery that can also manage reactive state!

-No virtual DOM.
-No build step.
-No dependencies.
-Just drop it in and go.

 Surge embraces the simplicity of the web and the power of HTML-first development.
-It supercharges your HTML with a sprinkle of declarative magic using `data-*` attributes — no JSX, no diffing and no dependencies.
+It supercharges your HTML with a sprinkle of declarative magic using `data-*` attributes — no JSX, no build step and no dependencies.
 Just clean, semantic HTML — with a surge of reactivity!

 ## Another Example